asiopueo/10_MPC-Project/README.md

 The red horizontal line illustrates where a cut-off of the planned trajectory could be made.
 Approximately the last third of this trajectory (indicated by the red horizontal line) follows the center line and is therefore well behind the reasonable horizon.
 If there was any traffic, the situation could change within a few seconds completely and path planning would already be useless at these distant points.

 The latter requirement poses an even greater challenge for embedded systems.
-ECUs will never have the power of fairly modern desktop machines for a variety of reasons (power consumption, costs, durability).
+ECUs (Electronic Controller Units) will never have the power of fairly modern desktop machines for a variety of reasons (power consumption, costs, durability).

 Notice that the length of the predicted path varies with the speed of the vehicle as the predicted distance can be approximated by the sum ![](./images/predicted_distance.png).